EN

 My wife is not yet 62 years of age.
 Can I still get a Reverse Mortgage?
 What happens if I pass away?

-Through the Reverse Mortgage Stabilization Act of 2013, there was a change in reverse mortgage parameters so that non-borrowing spouses not listed on the HECM reverse mortgage can remain in the home after a borrower passes away through a deferral period set by HUD.
-By being listed on the HECM as a non-borrowing spouse, he/she will be able to remain in the home, and the reverse mortgage will not become due and payable upon your passing.
+Through the Reverse Mortgage Stabilization Act of 2013, there was a change in reverse mortgage parameters so that non-borrowing spouses can remain in the home after a borrower passes away through a deferral period set by HUD.
+By being listed on the HECM as a non-borrowing spouse, he/she will be able to remain in the home, and the reverse mortgage will not become due and payable upon a borrower's passing.
 The remaining spouse will be required to keep paying taxes and homeowners insurance on the home as well as maintain the home.
-However, if you have a HECM line of credit, it would no longer be accessible, and any monthly proceeds would end.
+However, if you have a HECM line of credit, it would no longer be accessible, and any monthly proceeds would also end.

 How much money can I borrow with a Reverse Mortgage?